-A. THE SETTING
+A. The Setting

-Cam An is one of 30 villages in Dien Ban District.
-Located 4.5 kilometers from the provincial capital of Hoi An, its 6,166 inhabitants live in three agglomerated settlements on a 12-square kilometer, narrow, sandy peninsula at the mouth of the Thu Bon River.
-Another 325 persons live on the Cham Island in the South China Sea, 16 kilometers from the coast.
+Càm An is one of 30 villages in Điện Bàn District.
+Located 4.5 kilometers from the provincial capital of Hội An (Faifoo), its 6,166 inhabitants live in three agglomerated settlements on a 12 square kilometer narrow, sandy peninsula at the mouth of the Thủ Bồn River.
+Another 325 persons live on the Chàm Island in the South China Sea, 16 kilometers from the coast.
 The dwelling units on the mainland are oriented more toward the river than the ocean front (see Figure 1) because the coconut trees and sand dunes afford a break from the seasonal winds.
 The soils of the peninsula are sandy and unsuited even for the cultivation of garden crops.
-A kind of pine tree is raised throughout the area as a source of wood for timber and pine needles for fuel.
-Women and children assiduously rake and sweep the needles into large piles giving the village a neat, clean appearance.
+A kind of pine tree (dương liêu) is raised throughout the area as a source of wood for timber and pine needles for fuel.
+Women and children assiduously rake and sweep the needles into large piles lending the village a neat, clean appearance.

-Since there is no agriculture, fishing and allied trades, such as net making and boat building, are the major sources of income in the mainland hamlets of Cam An.
-The island hamlet of Tan Hiep is located on the largest of the three Cham islands where there is some wet-rice cultivation to supplement fishing.
+Since there is no agriculture, fishing and allied trades, such as net making and boat building, are the major sources of income in the mainland hamlets of Càm An.
+The island hamlet of Tân Hiệp is located on the largest of the three Chàm islands where there is some wet-rice cultivation to supplement fishing.
 Here the population is concentrated along the coast facing the mainland.
-On the northern tip of the island is a Chinese enterprise subsidized by the government, which produces salangane (bird's) nests, a Vietnamese delicacy.
+On the northern tip of the island is a Chinese enterprise subsidized by the Government, which produces salangane (bird's) nests, a Vietnamese delicacy.
 Communication between the mainland and the island hamlet is infrequent and sporadic.
+The one available motor boat in the village makes the trip in 1 1/2 hours; by sailboat it takes more than three hours.
+When weather conditions are poor and the seas rough, passage is sometimes halted for weeks.